Xfinity Home Pros & Cons

 Xfinity Home Sales Process

-Xfinity offers Xfinity Home the same way it offers its broadband and cable services.
+Xfinity offers Xfinity Home the same way they offer their broadband and cable services.
 You can either call Xfinity to speak with a sales specialist right away, schedule a callback, visit an Xfinity Store near you, or shop for bundles online.
 No matter which way you go, the sales process remains the same.

 First, build out your plan.
-There's only one Xfinity Home monitoring plan, but you can bundle it with a new cable or internet plan.
-If you do so, you'll receive a low introductory monthly price.
-For example, in our area, Xfinity offers a cable, internet, and Xfinity Home bundle worth a total of $120/month for only $60.
+You can choose from Xfinity Home's two monitoring plans or you can bundle home security with a new cable or internet plan.
+If you do the latter, you'll receive a low introductory monthly price.
+For example, in our area, Xfinity offers a cable, internet, and Xfinity Home bundle worth $120/month for only $60/month.

 The last step is finalizing your order.
-However, before you sign the contract, Xfinity must run your credit, so you'll be asked to provide your Social Security number.
+Before you sign the contract, Xfinity will run a credit check.
 If you have good credit, you'll proceed to the contract signing.
-If you have a low credit score, Xfinity has the right to refuse you or your contract term might need to be changed.
+If you have a low credit score, Xfinity has the right to refuse you or extend your contract.

 Xfinity Home Equipment Review

 When it comes to equipment, Xfinity Home is a bit lacking.
-In 2017, it launched a brand-new lineup of devices that are better-looking and more functional than the system it used to offer.
+In 2017, they launched a brand-new lineup of devices that are better-looking and more functional than the system they used to offer.
 Unfortunately, they didn't expand their lineup.
 There are only ten device types offered under Xfinity Home.

 Xfinity Home's core component is the Touchscreen Panel.
 It's a bulky, tablet-like device with a touchscreen interface that you can use to view and control your security system.
-It connects to your sensors and devices wirelessly and links them to the monitoring center so that the monitoring center can respond when one of your sensors is triggered.
+It connects to your sensors and devices wirelessly and links them to the monitoring center.

 The Touchscreen Panel will use your existing Wi-Fi to send alarm signals to the central station.
-If you don't have an internet connection yet, we recommend that you bundle Xfinity Home with Xfinity Internet to avail a low introductory price.
-If you already have an internet connection but from a different provider, you can use that.
+An internet connection from any ISP will work.
+If you don't have an internet connection yet, we recommend that you bundle Xfinity Home with Xfinity Internet to avail of a low introductory price.

 Broadband monitoring isn't the most secure and reliable monitoring method.
-We all know how internet connections go down from time to time and without internet, the Touchscreen Panel can't communicate with the monitoring center.
+We all know how internet connections go down from time to time and without an internet connection, the Touchscreen Panel can't communicate with the monitoring center.
 Fortunately, it has cellular and battery backup.
 These two features enable the Touchscreen Panel to operate even when your internet is down or power is out.

 Wireless Keypad & Keychain Remote